OpenKneeboard/OpenKneeboard/docs/troubleshooting/oculus-or-non-vr.md

 Restart DCS after each step to see if it's fixed.

 1. Do not run the game or any launchers (e.g. SkateZilla) as administrator/elevated.
+2. Do not run OpenKneeboard as administrator/elevated.
-2. Make sure that the game is in OpenKneeboard's games list, and the path is correct.
+3. Make sure that the game is in OpenKneeboard's games list, and the path is correct.
-3. If using RivaTuner Statistics Server or the MSI Afterburner overlay, turn on 'Use Microsoft Detours API hooking' at the bottom of the overlay profile's setup page in RTSS/Afterburner
+4. If using RivaTuner Statistics Server or the MSI Afterburner overlay, turn on 'Use Microsoft Detours API hooking' at the bottom of the overlay profile's setup page in RTSS/Afterburner
-4. **Also check everything in the 'Game Crashes' section below**
+5. **Also check everything in the 'Game Crashes' section below**

 ## Game Crashes